servo/pathfinder/README.md

 vector rendering to any Rust app with it.
 See the `examples/canvas_minimal` for a small example of usage.

-This example app requires SDL 2; see the "Building" section below for information on getting it up and running.

 ### Demos

 Demo app sources are available in [demo/](https://github.com/servo/pathfinder/tree/master/demo).
 A prebuilt package for Magic Leap can be found in [releases](https://github.com/servo/pathfinder/releases).